 By leveraging modern solutions, organizations can map future skills, build internal talent pipelines, and create clear pathways for employees to grow alongside business needs.
 This isn’t just operational planning—it’s a vital component of strategic workforce management.

-• Conduct skills assessments: Benchmark current employee skills against business goals.
+- Conduct dynamic skills assessments: Benchmark current employee skills against future business goals.

-• Prioritize critical roles: Identify positions where gaps could have the largest impact on productivity and customer outcomes.
+- Prioritize critical roles: Identify positions where gaps could have the largest negative impact on productivity and customer outcomes.

-• Invest in upskilling and reskilling: Create targeted learning programs that align with evolving business needs.
+- Invest in upskilling and reskilling (Build): Create targeted learning programs that align with evolving business needs.

 Conclusion